Calling out private companies won’t fix supply chain issues

 “And if the private sector doesn’t step up, we’re gonna call them out and ask them to act,” the president said.
 “Because our goal is not only to get through this immediate bottleneck, but to address the long standing weaknesses in our transportation supply chain that this pandemic has exposed.”

-Indeed, shortages and delays are probably one of the biggest issues facing our country, and are potentially partially to blame for the high and rising prices of many goods and services.
+Indeed, shortages and delays are probably among the biggest issues facing our country and are potentially partly to blame for the high and rising prices of many goods and services.
 But the issue is more complex than companies not wanting to act.
 Biden’s remarks won’t solve anything.
 In fact, some of his policies might worsen the worker shortage issue that these private companies –– including shipping companies –– are facing.

 Worker shortage is a big part of the problem

-For shortages and supply chain issues to ease up, one of the things that has to happen is for companies to find workers.
+For shortages and supply chain issues to ease up, one thing that has to happen is for companies to find workers.
 But new data shows that worker shortages might be long-lived in the U.S. economy.

-The Bureau of Labor Statistics (BLS), for example, just announced this month that while unemployment declined by 0.4 percentage points to 4.8 percent in September, the labor force participation rate declined slightly, as people are exiting the labor force.
-In August the U.S. had a labor force rate of 61.7 percent, which went down to 61.6 percent in September.
+The Bureau of Labor Statistics (BLS), for example, announced this month that while unemployment declined by 0.4 percentage points to 4.8 percent in September, the labor force participation rate declined slightly, as people keep exiting the labor force.
+The U.S. labor force participation rate declined from 61.7 percent in August to 61.6 percent in September.

-The truth is companies are having a hard time finding workers as people seem reluctant to go back into the labor force and even more are quitting or exiting the workforce altogether.
+The truth is, companies are having a hard time finding workers as people seem reluctant to return to work, and even more are quitting or exiting the workforce altogether.
 According to the BLS, 4.27 million workers quit their jobs in August this year, compared to 4.03 million in July.

 To put it simply, the issue with the supply chain is complex, and it is not a matter of companies not being willing to act.
 Businesses, after all, are all about making profits, so it would not make sense for them to pass up profit-making opportunities.